 Now, if you were found with only baggies and scales, you could not be charged with possession of drug paraphernalia unless there was drug residue on the inside of the baggies.
 That is because the law requires a "nexus," or connection between drug activity and the paraphernalia.

 You may walk into a shop on South Beach and find bongs and other glass pipes for sale.
 These items are not illegal by themselves, but if you are found with these items in addition to drugs, you can be charged with possession of drug paraphernalia because there is a nexus between the bong and marijuana (for instance) because the bong is the instrument by which the marijuana is smoked.

 However, if a police officer finds you with a bong but the bong contains marijuana residue, the existence of that residue is the sufficient nexus by which you can be charged with possession of drug paraphernalia.

 Drug paraphernalia is often discovered during searches of your vehicle, home, or person.
 As with any police intrusion, your right to be free from unlawful searches and seizures applies.

-I am a South Florida criminal defense attorney who practices in Miami-Dade and Broward.
+I am a Miami-Dade County criminal defense attorney who practices in Miami-Dade and Broward.
 I handle drug possession and paraphernalia possession crimes.

 If you or a loved one is facing drug paraphernalia charges, call me to discuss your options.
 If there is no nexus between the paraphernalia and drug activity, or the discovery of the paraphernalia was the result of an illegal search, you may be able to get your case dismissed.